 Licensed Marriage and Family Therapist Associate (LMFTA)

 Verification of licensure can be done by using the verification database at this website.
 There is no charge for web verification.
 Information provided includes name, license number, date of original licensure, expiration date and whether there are any disciplinary actions (public file).
-The verification database is updated the first of each month.
+The verification database is updated at least monthly.
 There is a $25.00 charge assessed for each written license verification obtained from the Board office whether submitted individually or on a list.
 A written verification will contain the same information as posted on the Board’s website.
 You may download from the Board’s website a Verification of Licensure at no charge.
-Once a written verification is requested, the NC MFT Licensure Board generates a letter on Board letterhead, signed by the Executive Director, and the licensure Board seal is affixed to the letter.
-Finally, the letter is mailed to the address provided on the verification of licensure request.
+Once a written verification is requested, utilizing the form at http://www.nclmft.org (insert link here), the NC MFT Licensure Board will complete the form and mail to the address you indicate on the form.
+The envelope will be sealed (board stamp across the seal to ensure authenticity.
 This is the only verification form/letter the Board will provide.
 Our letter form is generally accepted by all other state licensure boards and entities.
 The licensure board does not verify National MFT Examination scores.
-You will need to request those scores directly from Professional Examination Services (PES).
+You will need to request those scores directly from Professional Testing Corporation (PTC).
 Download the Score Transfer Request form under the forms section of this website.

 No. The AAMFT and NCAMFT are professional associations, while the NC MFT Licensure Board is the regulatory Board governing the practice of marriage and family therapy in North Carolina.

+An LMFT has met the academic, educational and experience requirements for full licensure and is authorized to practice without supervision.
+LMFTAs are provisionally licensed and are required to practice under approved supervision.
 After successfully completing the academic requirements and passing the National MFT Examination, you may apply as an LMFTA in order to complete the required experience and supervision requirements (1500 clinical and 200 supervision hours) under approved supervision, defined as supervision under the direction of an AAMFT Approved Supervisor.
-A supervision agreement with an approved supervisor must be submitted as part of the application packet.
+A signed supervision agreement with an approved supervisor must be submitted as part of the application packet.
 LMFTAs are required to remain under supervision and report quarterly until converting to LMFT.
-Do not apply for the LMFTA until your qualifying degree has been posted on your transcript and you have passed or taken the National MFT Exam.
+Do not apply for the LMFTA until your qualifying degree has been posted on your transcript and you have passed the National MFT Exam.
 Transcripts without the degree posted will not be accepted.
 If you previously submitted an exam application in NC and the transcript on file verifies degree conferment, you do not have to submit a new transcript.
 The application fee is $200.
 Once you have completed the remaining clinical and supervision hours, you may apply for full licensure (LMFT).
 The fee for converting/upgrading to LMFT if you are a NC LMFTA is $100.
 Incomplete applications will be returned to the applicant.
 If an application is returned to the applicant a second time as incomplete, the Board may impose an additional $10 processing fee.
 If you have not passed the National MFT Examination, refer to the examination requirements and apply to take the exam.
 Download and submit the National MFT Exam application.
 Passing the examination does not authorize you to practice MFT or use the title of LMFTA in NC until the Board has approved your full application for licensure.

 Each application for licensure is reviewed by the Board on an individual basis.
 There are no agreements or automatic reciprocity arrangements with any other state.